Welcome to ✨ Spindle's User Documentation ✨

 }

-🔁 While Loops
+While Loops (REPEAT UNTIL)

 a <-- 10

-REPEAT UNTIL (a > 30) { a <-- a + 4}
+REPEAT UNTIL (a > 30) {

-🔁 Functions
+function Functions

-Functions are defined by the keyword 'PROCEDURE', then the function name and or arguments [surrounded by ()], and then the code you want in the function body [surrounded by {}]
+Functions are defined using the keyword 'PROCEDURE', followed by the function name and arguments in parentheses, with the code block in curly braces.

 PROCEDURE SAY_HI(excitement) {